ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler considers the scope specified in the access token associated to the Client, and checks the scope entry related to the group with name GROUPNAME associated to the endpoint.
 In particular, the handler checks whether the set of roles specified in that scope entry includes all the roles that the Client wishes to have in the group as per the Joining Request.
 If this is not the case, the KDC MUST reply with a 4.03 (Forbidden) error response.

-If the request includes unknown or non-expected fields present, the handler MUST silently drop them and continue processing.
-Application profiles MAY define optional or mandatory payload formats for specific error cases (OPT7).

 If the KDC manages the group members' public keys, the handler checks if one is included in the 'client_cred' field.
 If so, the KDC retrieves the public key and performs the following actions.

 * If the access token was provided through a Token Transfer Request (see {{token-post}}) but the KDC cannot retrieve the 'kdcchallenge' associated to this Client (see {{token-post}}), the KDC MUST reply with a 4.00 Bad Request error response, which MUST also have Content-Format application/ace-groupcomm+cbor.
 The payload of the error response is a CBOR map including a newly generated 'kdcchallenge' value.
 This is specified in the 'kdcchallenge' parameter, whose CBOR label is defined in {{params}}.